-ackberry and Raspberry (continued) ver Sprays (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments s Early Bloom (5-10%) Rosette (Double blossom) Same as Early Bloon ame as Early Bloom (5-10%) Rednecked cane borer Same as Petal Fall Blackberry psyllids and Japanese beetles malathion IRAC - 1B (Malathion 57EC) 1.5-3 pt G 12 hrs 1 day (Malathion 8F) 2 pt G 12 hrs 1 day carbaryl IRAC - 1A (Sevin 80WSP) 1.25-2.5 lb G 12 hrs 7 days Stink bugs Same as Pre-bloom (when flower bud ds show white) Spider mites hexythiazox IRAC - 3 (Savey 50DF) 4-6 oz G 12 hrs 3 days Savey is best used on low mite populations that are building or as a preventative.
+Raspberry (continued) Cover Sp prays (c continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI рші Comments Botrytis gray mold Same as Early Bloo Effectiveness KEI 1 111 Comments Rosette (double blossom) , Same as Early Bloo Same as Petal Fall om (5-10%) Rednecked cane borer Ī IDAC 1D Blackberry psyllids and Japanese beetles (Malathion 57EC) 1.5 to 3 pt G 12 hrs 1 day IRAC 1B.
+(Malathion 8F) 2 pt G 12 hrs 1 day carbaryl (Sevin XLR) 1 to 2 qts G 12 hrs 7 days IRAC 1A.
+Stink bugs Same as Pre-bloom (when flower bud ds show white) Spider mites hexythiazox (Savey 50DF) 4 to 6 oz G · Savey is best used on low mite populations that are building or as a preventative.
 Savey is a preventative miticide that primarily controls eggs, it has a long residual, but it is slow acting.
 Allow 10 days to see a clear reduction in mite numbers.
-Do not make more than one application per year. light, summer- weight horticultural oils 1-2 % by volume F 4 hrs 0 days Summer oils are effective in moderating low mite populations pre- harvest.
+Do not make more than one application per year.
+IRAC 3. light, summer- weight horticultural oils 1 to 2 % by volume F 4 hrs Summer oils are effective in moderating low mite populations pre-harvest.
 Do not allow oil sprays on adjacent crops to drift onto crops which have been or will shortly be treated with Captan, Sevin or sulfur.
-DO NOT use oils within 14 days of using Captan, Sevin or any sulfur containing material because of potential for fruit finish or phytotoxicity issues. bifenazate IRAC - UN (Acramite 50WS) 0.75-1.0 lb E 12 hrs 1 day Acramite targets eggs, larvae, and adults.
-Spotted wing drosophila bifenthrin IRAC - 3 (Brigade 2EC) 3.2-6.4 fl oz E 12 hrs 3 days Maximum number of applications is two.
-Best utilized early in the growing season when picking less frequently, but should be avoided later on when populations are high and frequent harvest is necessary. spinetoram IRAC - 5 3-6 oz VG 4 hrs 1 day Maximum number of applications is six; or 19.5 oz total of product.
+DO NOT use oils within 14 days of using Captan, Sevin or any sulfur containing material because of potential for fruit finish or phytotoxicity issues.
+IRAC UN. acequinocyl (Kanemite 15 SC) 31 fl oz E 12 hrs 1 day Do not make more than two applications per year.
+IRAC 20B. bifenazate (Acramite 50WS) 0.75 to 1.0 lb Е 12 hrs 1 day Acramite targets eggs, larvae, and adults.
+IRAC 20D.
+Spotted-wing drosophila cyantraniliprole (Exirel) 13.5 to 20.5 fl oz VG 12 hrs 1 day Minimum application interval 5 days.
+Up to 4 applications at 13.5 fl oz per acre can be made per season.
+IRAC 28.